Robert-Siberry/E-Liquid_Tracker/README.md

 ### Why Eliquids

-I have recently quit smoking with the help of a vape and have found that there is such a wide variety of eliquids avilible it can be hard to keep track of what ones I have tried and liked and what ones I don't like
+I have recently quit smoking with the help of a vape and have found that there is such a wide variety of eliquids available it can be hard to keep track of what ones I have tried and liked and what ones I don't like

 ### Planning
 To plan the project I made a trello board with my users stories and a list of task that need to be done.